 “Without access to clean water, I will have to walk about 12-16km a day to collect water for my family, especially if I am a girl.
 The trip is long in the scorching heat and the load is heavy which takes up my time from school and play.
 The water I collect is usually from a contaminated pond used by other animals and makes me sick with diarrhoea and skin diseases.”

 Clean water close to home frees children and families from the fear of waterborne diseases and the need to travel far just for a single sip.
-But 785 million people worldwide lack basic drinking water services, while 2 billion still lack basic sanitation1.
+But worldwide, 844 million people lack access to drinking water, and 2.3 billion do not have access to latrines or other basic sanitation facilities.1

 World Vision focuses on ensuring clean water, sanitation, and hygiene (WASH) for every person in every community we work in, reaching one new person with clean water every 10 seconds.
 This work is more vital now than ever, since clean water is needed to prevent the spread of diseases like COVID-19.